htutwaiphyoe/react-query/level-up-with-react-query/README.md

 ```

 can access queryClient directly for imperative scenario (programmatic approach) from useQueryClient hook, give instance of queryClient => queryClient has many methods for query

+22. Integration global configuration

+added staleTime global configuration for one minute